 Now for the serious stuff.

-In this context the root (a.k.a. suffix, base), which would be exposed globally plays a significant role - it should be unique.
+In this context the root (a.k.a. suffix, base), which would be exposed globally plays a significant role - it must be unique.
 Back to our advice, unless you will expose the directory at some stage in the future - forget it - give it whatever name you want - meaningful or humourous as you desire.
 Defining a simple root or suffix.

 If you have, or may in the future have, global ambitions then read on.

 X.500 chose a root standard based on ou=organisation name,c=country code, such as ou=Example Inc., c=us, for the reason - perhaps - it seemed like a good idea at the time or it was Thursday.
 More on ou definitions.
 Defining an X.500 format root or suffix.